Next Meeting – November 11, 2024

 Check out our Walks page for upcoming bird walks led by club members, which are held throughout the year.

-Cornell has a real-time map that shows migration, and is used to predict where the concentrations will be.
+Cornell has a real-time map that shows Spring and Fall migration, and is used to predict where the concentrations will be.
 Click the map to be taken to https://birdcast.info/.

 BirdCast Live Migration Maps